-The payment of the Series A Bonds is dependent on the receipt of Tobacco Settlement Revenues ("TSR").
+The payment of the Series 2006 Bonds is dependent on the receipt of Tobacco Settlement Revenues ("TSR").
 The amount of TSRs actually collected is dependent on many factors including cigarette consumption and the continued operations of the Original Participating Manufacturers ("OPMs").
 Such bonds are secured by and payable solely from TSRs and investment earnings pledged under the Bond Indenture and amounts established and held in accordance with the Bond Indenture.
-In the event sufficient funds are not available to meet Planned Payment Maturities, Rated Maturity dates will be used.